insert alt tag

 In contrast, it would have taken three weeks to collect this level of data using traditional land-based methods.

-Utilising DJI TerraTerraSolid and ArcGIS Pro post-processing software, the data was used to create highly-detailed and visual Digital Terrain Models (DTM) and Digital Elevation Models (DEM) - providing unique and data-rich insights to help monitor and mitigate coastal erosion.
+Utilising and ArcGIS Pro post-processing software, the data was used to create highly-detailed and visual Digital Terrain Models (DTM) and Digital Elevation Models (DEM) - providing unique and data-rich insights to help monitor and mitigate coastal erosion.

 This DEM, for instance, shows a large shingle spit (in the middle of the model) which is a major factor in the retreating coastline.